tlswg/tls-key-update/draft-ietf-tls-extended-key-update.md

 used as the "Secret" in the exporter function, defined in
 {{Section 7.5 of TLS}}, to generate EKM, ensuring that the exported keying material is aligned with the updated security context.
+The newly derived exporter secret is cryptographically independent of previous exporter secrets.

 When a new exporter secret becomes active following a successful Extended Key Update, the TLS or DTLS implementation would have to provide an asynchronous notification to the application indicating that:

-* A new epoch has become active; and
+* A new epoch has become active, and for DTLS, the implementation can include the corresponding epoch identifier.
+Applications receiving an epoch identifier can use it to request keying material for that specific epoch through the DTLS exporter interface.
+DTLS implementations can provide an exporter interface that accepts an explicit epoch parameter to simplify such requests.

-* The corresponding EKM is obtained by the application through the TLS/DTLS exporter interface using its chosen label and context values as defined in {{Section 4 of !RFC5705}}.
+The corresponding EKM is obtained by the application through the TLS/DTLS exporter interface using its chosen label and context values as defined in {{Section 4 of !RFC5705}}.

-Delivering the derived EKM in this notification allows applications that depend on exporter-based keying material to install new application-layer keys in synchronization with the epoch transition.

 To prevent desynchronization, the application will have to retain both the previous and the newly derived exporter secrets for a short period.
 For TLS,